MorrisSimons/Podcast-scanner/README.md

 Find out **who’s talking about a company or person** in any Swedish podcast.
 Also just cool to have this kind of data and database.

-### Techstack
+### Tech Stack

-1. Supabase free tier to spin up a simple database to store the early data.
+1. Use Supabase free tier to set up a simple database for storing the initial data.

-2. When we get more data and need to store files the plan is to use scaleway S3 storage, also here free tier as far as possible.
+2. As we accumulate more data and need to store files, the plan is to use Scaleway S3 storage—again, using the free tier as much as possible.

-3. When we have the MP3 we need to transcribe all the podcasts here im going to use a couple of H200 GPUs, we have a small GPU cluster of 8 of them for 500,000 euro at work; Thanks boss ly.
+3. Once we have the MP3 files, we need to transcribe all the podcasts.
+I'll use a couple of H200 GPUs for this; we have 8 GPUs worth €500,000 at work that I can borrow for this project.
+Thanks, boss!

-4. in the gpu cluster we are going to throw in a whisper model to transcibe the data or mabye a model that is good a swedish.
+4. In the GPU cluster, we’ll use a Whisper model to transcribe the data, or possibly another model that works well with Swedish.

-5. last step build my own search engine or pinecone; TBD
+5. The next step is to build our own search engine, or use Pinecone; TBD.

-6. then a nice UI.
+6. Finally, create a nice UI.

 ---